 Non-residents may invest in the Republic, provided that suitable documentary evidence is received in order to ensure that such transactions are concluded at arms-length, at fair market-related prices, and are financed in an approved manner subject to exchange control approval.

 Capital Transactions

-Proceeds from the sale of assets in South Africa, owned by non-residents (excluding emigrants), may be remitted abroad.
+Proceeds from the sale of assets in South Africa, may be remitted abroad.
+Proceeds on the sale of assets by emigrants will be subject to the blocked account provisions.